Harry Gold: Great Depression, work, and espionage

 In 1950, Klaus Fuchs, an NKVD agent, was arrested in England and charged with espionage.
-Fuchs confessed that while working in the United States during World War II, he had passed information about the atom bomb to the Soviet Union, then a US ally.
+Fuchs confessed that while working in the United States during World War II, he had passed information about the atom bomb to the Soviet Union, which had then been a US ally.
 Fuchs denied working with other spies, except for a courier who collected information from him.
-When initially shown photographs of suspects, including Gold, he failed to identify him.
+When initially shown photographs of suspects, including Gold, Fuchs refused to identify him.
 After prompting by the prosecution, he identified Gold.

 Gold was arrested that year.
-Under interrogation by US officials, he admitted that he had been involved in espionage since 1934 and had helped Fuchs pass information about the Manhattan Project to the Soviet Union by way of Soviet General Consul Anatoli Yakovlev.
-Gold's confession identified many other people connected to the espionage network, and led to the arrest of David Greenglass.
-He had worked as a machinist at the Manhattan Project and passed material to Gold.
-Greenglass's testimony resulted in the arrest in 1950 of his sister Ethel and her husband Julius Rosenberg, who were also charged with conspiracy to commit espionage.
-Gold cooperated and was a government witness in the trial of the Rosenbergs, as was Greenglass.
+Under interrogation by US law enforcement officials, he admitted that he had been involved in espionage since 1934 and had helped Fuchs pass classified documents from the Manhattan Project to Soviet General Consul Anatoli Yakovlev.
+Gold's confession identified many other people connected to the espionage network and led to the arrest of David Greenglass.
+Greenglass worked as a machinist at the Manhattan Project and had also passed material to Gold.
+Greenglass's cooperation resulted in the 1950 arrest of his sister Ethel and her husband Julius Rosenberg, who were also charged with conspiracy to commit espionage.
+Gold cooperated and was a prosecution witness in the trial of the Rosenbergs, as was Greenglass.
 The latter's testimony contributed to their convictions and death sentences; they were executed.

 Unable to make the $100,000 bail, Gold was jailed for 7 and a half months before his trial.
 In 1951, he was convicted and sentenced to 30 years' imprisonment.
 In May 1965, one of his appeals resulted in his being paroled for good behavior after serving less than half that time.
 He was also credited for the time in jail before his trial.

 Gold returned to Philadelphia.
 He worked as a clinical chemist in the pathology lab of John F. Kennedy Memorial Hospital, and ultimately for the chief pathologist.
 He died on August 28, 1972, during heart surgery, at the age of 61.
 He had never married.
 He was interred in Har Nebo Cemetery in Philadelphia County, Pennsylvania.